joeyee/VFSVM/README.md

 Sort the distances to the learned center.
 Select the sample with maximal distance as the target.

 ## Introduction
 This algorithm is introduced in [paper](https://arxiv.org/abs/2009.04185), which is under review.
-Once the paper is allowed to be published, we will release it soon.
+Once the paper is allowed to be published, we will release all the codes soon.
-Now we have published the data loading code, which is a Python re-implementation according to the Matlab version on the IPIX website.
+Now we have published the data loading code, which is a Python re-implementation according to the Matlab version on IPIX website.
 ## Bibtex

 @misc{zhou2020smallfloating,